-5.3.
+5.3.6.3.
 Procedure to Measure Airflow Mid-Stream in the Ventilation Duct

 This Section defines a procedure to measure the airflow of a mechanical ventilation system mid-stream in the ventilation duct.
-The airflow is permitted to be measured using an Airflow Measurement Station (Section 5.3.1) or using an Integrated Diagnostic Tool (Section 5.3.3).
+The airflow is permitted to be measured using an Airflow Measurement Station (Section 65.3.1) or using an Integrated Diagnostic Tool (Section 65.3.3).

-5.3.1.
+5.3.1.6.3.1.
 Equipment Needed

-- 5.3.1.1.
+5.3.1.1.
 Airflow Measurement Station.
 An Airflow Measurement Instrument capable of simultaneously measuring and averaging velocity pressure across a duct diameter with a maximum error of 10% or 5 CFM (2.5 L/s), whichever is greater, coupled with a section of permanently installed smooth-walled ductwork designed to facilitate accurate readings (i.e., the Station).
 The Airflow Measurement Instrument shall either be temporarily inserted into the Station for the duration of the procedure or be permanently installed as part of the Station.
 The Airflow Measurement Instrument shall contain a port that allows it to be connected to a Manometer.
-Any temporary air flow station shall have its calibration checked at the manufacturer's recommended interval, and at least annually if no time is specified. - 5.3.1.2.
+Any temporary air flow station shall have its calibration checked at the manufacturer's recommended interval, and at least annually if no time is specified.

+5.3.1.2.
 Manometer.
 A device that is capable of measuring pressure difference with a maximum error of 1% of reading or 0.25 Pa (0.0010 in.
 H2O), whichever is greater.

-5.3.2.
+5.3.2.6.3.2.
 Procedure to Conduct Airflow Test

-- 5.3.2.1.
+5.3.2.1.6.3.2.1.
 The Air Flow Measurement Station shall be installed in an accessible location, per manufacturer's instructions, or it shall be verified that such a device has been installed and is accessible.
-If the Airflow Measurement Instrument is not permanently installed, it shall be inserted into the measurement port of the Station. - 5.3.2.2.
-The installation shall be visually verified to comply with the Airflow Measurement Instrument's specifications for minimum distance to both upstream and downstream duct fittings and fan outlets. - 5.3.2.3.
-The cross-sectional area of the duct at the Station shall be recorded in ft or m. - 5.3.2.4.
-The Manometer shall be connected to the Airflow Measurement Instrument, and the average velocity pressure, measured over at least a 10-second period, shall be recorded.
+If the Airflow Measurement Instrument is not permanently installed, it shall be inserted into the measurement port of the Station.

+5.3.2.2.6.3.2.2.
+The installation shall be visually verified to comply with the Airflow Measurement Instrument's specifications for minimum distance to both upstream and downstream duct fittings and fan outlets.

-&lt;sup>30 (Informative Note) For example, as part of a manufacturer-assembled device consisting of the instrument factory-mounted in a housing.
+&lt;sup>44 (Informative Note) For example, as part of a manufacturer-assembled device consisting of the instrument factory-mounted in a housing.

-31 (Informative Note) To minimize turbulence and ensure an accurate reading.
+&lt;sup>45 (Informative Note) To minimize turbulence and ensure an accurate reading.

-- 5.3.2.5.
+- 5.3.2.3.6.3.2.3.
+The cross-sectional area of the duct at the Station shall be recorded in $ft^2$ or $m^2$ . - 5.3.2.4.6.3.2.4.
+The Manometer shall be connected to the Airflow Measurement Instrument, and the average velocity pressure, measured over at least a 10-second period, shall be recorded. - 5.3.2.5.6.3.2.5.
 If the Airflow Measurement Instrument is not permanently installed, then it shall be removed and the port sealed with a sheet metal plug or metallic tape. - 5.3.2.6.
-Using the average velocity pressure, the average velocity in feet per minute (FPM) or meter per second (m/s) shall be calculated using the Airflow Measurement Instrument manufacturer's velocity conversion table or equation. - 5.3.2.7.
+Using the average velocity pressure, the average velocity in feet per minute (FPM) or meter per second (m/s) shall be calculated using the Airflow Measurement Instrument manufacturer's velocity conversion table or equation. - 5.3.2.7.6.3.2.7.
 Equation 13 shall be used to convert the average velocity to airflow.